Sensitivity of Halo Shape Measurements: Shape measured in shells

 \section{Shape measured in shells}

 For this appendix, we computed the shapes based on particles within shells.
-Consequently we use Eq.~\ref{eq:shape_critS} to compute the shape sensitivity.
-Analogously to Fig.~\ref{fig:profile_1} we display the measured shapes and their sensitivity in Fig.~\ref{fig:profile_2}.
-Qualitatively we find the same as before for the particles enclosed in ellipsoids.
+Consequently we used Eq.~\ref{eq:shape_critS} to compute the shape sensitivity.
+Analogously to Fig.~\ref{fig:profile_1}, we display the measured shapes and their sensitivity in Fig.~\ref{fig:profile_2}.
+Qualitatively we found the same thing as before for the particles enclosed in ellipsoids.

 \end{appendix}